What is differential geometry: curves and surfaces: Saddle graphs

 Since $\Theta$ is open it can be described by an inequality $z>r_0$.
 It follows that the plane $z=r_0$ supports $\Sigma$ at some point (in fact at many points).
 By \ref{prop:surf-support}, the latter is impossible --- a contradiction. \qeds

-\parit{Proof of \ref{thm:bernshtein}.} Denote by $\Sigma$ the graph $z=f(x,y)$.
+\parbf{Proof of \ref{thm:bernshtein}.} Denote by $\Sigma$ the graph $z=f(x,y)$.
 Assume the contrary; that is, $\Sigma$ lies between two planes $z=\pm C$.

-Note that the function $f$ cannot be constant.
+The function $f$ cannot be constant.
 It follows that the tangent plane $\T_p$ at some point $p\in\Sigma$ is not horizontal.

 Denote by $\Sigma^+$ the part of $\Sigma$ that lies above $\T_p$.
-Note that it has at least two connected components which are approaching $p$ from both sides in the principal direction with positive principal curvature.
-Indeed, if there was a curve that runs in $\Sigma^+$ and approaches $p$ from both sides, then it would cut a disc from $\Sigma$ with boundary line above $\T_p$ and some points below it; the latter would contradict \ref{lem:convex-saddle}.
+Note that $\Sigma^+$ has at least two connected components which are approaching $p$ from both sides in the principal direction with positive principal curvature.
+Otherwise, there is a curve that runs in $\Sigma^+$ and approaches $p$ from both sides.
+This curve cuts a topological disc, say $\Delta$, from $\Sigma$ with the boundary line above or on $\T_p$ and some points strictly below $\T_p$; the latter contradicts \ref{lem:convex-saddle}.
+Summarizing, $\Sigma^+$ has at least two connected components.